-Fernley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fernley does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Fernley with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.07% of adults in Fernley have a bachelor's degree or advanced degree.
+The citizens of Fernley are slightly less educated than the national average of 21.84% for the average city or town: 15.07% of adults in Fernley have a bachelor's degree or advanced degree